 Andrew Martinez is a Senior Research Associate at the Center for Court Innovation.
-Andrew’s current portfolio includes two NIJ-funded studies; a randomized control trial examining the effects of restorative participatory peace circles in New York City high schools, and a mixed-methods study of young illegal gun carriers across five New York City neighborhoods.
-Before joining the Center, he worked as a Project Coordinator at the Yale University School of Medicine Consultation Center where managed several community and school-based evaluations.
-Andrew’s interests include violence prevention, restorative justice practices, school discipline, state anti-bullying laws, and school climate improvement.
-Andrew holds a Ph.D. in Community Psychology from DePaul University and a Master of Social Work Degree from Fordham University.
+Andrew’s current portfolio includes two NIJ-funded studies; a randomized control trial examining the implementation and impact of restorative participatory peace circles in New York City high schools, and a mixed-methods study of young illegal gun carriers across three New York City neighborhoods.
+He also co-leads a study of a school-based trauma-informed intervention across two predominately Latinx schools in NYC.
+Additional projects include an examination of ability to pay legal financial obligation (LFOs) practices across different court jurisdictions and an evaluation of New York City’s Early Release Program.